Are there ways to find meaning in life while dealing with an illness?

 Ikigai goes beyond just what lifts my spirits.
 It's also about how we contribute, the impact that we have on other people in our community.
 How we can leave something to be helpful for others. - Trudy Boyle

-Trudy thinks that ikigai goes beyond what lifts a person’s spirit.
-It is also about contributing and having an impact on other people’s lives – having a real ikigai impact.
-Making an effort and doing the things that you can do for people around you.
-It can be a simple gesture but it will totally leave an impression on others.
-Helping others can also give the person with illness some satisfaction.
+Ikigai goes beyond uplifting one's spirit.
+It is also about contributing to and making an impact on other people's lives – having a genuine ikigai impact.
+Making an effort and doing things for the people around you, even a simple gesture, can leave a lasting impression on others.
+Helping others can also bring satisfaction to individuals facing illness.

 To take an active role in doing something for others, we're executing some control over our own behaviour.
 We feel better and the science shows that.
 When we help others, it helps us. - Trudy Boyle

 Ikigia is tied to contribution and helping others, and it's tied to our roles.
 Those roles don't stop just because something bad happens.
 From those roles and the contribution we make to others, we have that snese of significance that life is meaningful, but also our life and what we're doing is meaningful. - Nicholas Kemp